totocaster/metalsmith-tags/README.md

   It is possible to use `opts.metadataKey` for defining the name of the global tag list.
   By default it is `'tags'`.

+### Normalized characters

+  Handle with care.
+This is to be seen rather as a fallback as it heavily depends on your 'slug' settings.
+If you use the standard setting provided in this readme (*rfc3986*), you should be good to go.

 ## Pagination